Taste Buds | An Immigrant Tradition

 Pictured are Columbia residents, from left, Hyuliya Aferol and her mother Seni Said of Seni’s Sweet Cakes.

-A new column by Vivanda Felice and Pipa Benoit, MoCo foodies dedicated to supporting and highlighting local food spirit and culture
+“Taste Buds” is a new online column by Vivanda Felice and Pipa Benoit, pseudonyms for two Monroe County foodies dedicated to supporting and highlighting local food spirit and culture

 Ruth Reichl, American chef and food writer, once said, “American food is the food of immigrants.
 You go back a couple of hundred years, and we were all immigrants, unless we’re going to talk about Native American cuisine.”
 I had this in mind when, new to Waterloo, my family and I walked around town and peeked at menus.
 The arancini and lasagna at Frederico’s spoke of Italian roots.
 Ditto the wood-fired pizzas at Pie Hard.
 The house made smoked sausages at Shorty’s Smokehouse belied the town’s German heritage.
 Even the bread pudding offerings at the former Gallagher’s and JV’s restaurants showcased the influence of English fare in local Waterloo culture.
 I spotted Ja Bowl and China King — Chinese food was part of the food scene, too.